elastic/enterprise-search-microsoft-teams-connector/README.md

 Later, you will [configure the connector](#configure-the-connector) with these values.

+ℹ️ The connector uses [msal](https://msal-python.readthedocs.io/en/latest/) module for generating the access token to fetch the documents from Microsoft Teams.

 Some connector features require additional details.
 Review the following documentation if you plan to use these features:

 - [Customize extraction and syncing](#customize-extraction-and-syncing)